Dhruvarora13/CodingQues/README.md

 14. Write the code in Java Rotate the Number By K rotation?     --RotateTheNumber.java

 15. Write the code in java to display the GCD and LCM of two number?       --FindGCDnLCM.java

+16. Write a code in java to search the given element in Sorted matrix?
+Complexity is O(n) || O(m)   -- n is row & m is col      --SearchInSortedMatrix.java